How to Fix and Dispute Credit Report Errors

 Ignoring the Terms of Agreement

-When you obtain your credit reports, you may have not read the terms of agreement on the credit reporting bureau’s website.
+When you obtain your credit reports, you may have not read the terms of the agreement on the credit reporting bureau’s website.
 If so, you may have automatically agreed to a binding arbitration clause.
 This clause prohibits consumers from initiating litigation against the credit bureau.
 This does not prevent you from disputing a credit report error; however, if the credit bureau fails to correct the error and you agreed to the arbitration clause, you do not have the right to file a lawsuit.
 To preserve your right to a trial by jury, you must mail an opt-out letter to the credit bureau within a certain period of time, usually 30 to 60 days.

 Neglecting to Initiate the Investigative Process